 It’s time for the next edition of our Get Lean 8 Week Challenge, except this time, there’s an additional feature: We now have the Get Lean Challenge and the Get Healthy Challenge.

 Each is 8 weeks long where you’ll address one new habit each week.
 The habits are cumulative, so by the end you’ll be putting 8 new habits into action.
 If you’re like most people, you’ll find some of them easy, some of them moderately challenging, and one or two will be a real challenge for you.
-For additional motivation, there’s a “someone’s keeping tabs” element in that you’ll submit a (brief) daily tracking form about how well you’re sticking to the habits.
-And for even more motivation, it’s a competition, where points are awarded based on how well you stick to the habits.
+For additional motivation, there’s a (brief) daily tracking form you can use to keep tabs about how well you’re sticking to the habits.

 Each program also has three levels, so that you can pick the level that is right for you.

 Do you already eat really well and exercise regularly, but maybe could use a bit of accountability?
 Or maybe you look at programs like this and get a nervous feeling of self-doubt that you won’t be able to do it?
 There’s a level for each, and there’s one in between.

 The difference between the two programs is the order in which you’ll adopt the habits:

 For the Get Lean Challenge, you’ll start addressing indulgent eating in week 1, which means you’ll do this for 8 weeks.